 Wine 4: La Justina Pinot Noir 2010 – a completely new one for me, and quite good, lots of fruit and spice.
 Fifth course: Grilled sole over a tapioca pudding, slice of white peach, cucumber dice, scallop foam – my favorite dish of the evening, though texturally I think I’d lose the tapioca pudding – it added a weird rubbery note and really had no flavor, but other than that, I’m stealing the idea, as a starting point.
 Sixth course: Semolina gnocchi, crispy sweetbreads, truffle foam, parmesan shavings – good flavors, nice idea, the semolina gnoccho, because it was singular, and large, was a dense, gummy puck reminiscent of a bad matzoball.
 Seventh course: half a quail stuffed with humita, dried peach sorbet, Malbec reduction – the quail a bit overcooked, the humita really bland – a sharp contrast to the amazing humita stuffed quail I had last week at Restó.
 Wine 5: Luigi Bosca Los Nobles Cabernet Bousquet – great wine, complex, interestingly delicate for the next dish.

 Eighth course: Okay, first off, fair notice, the photo of this dish is not mine, nor is it precisely accurate for what I had.
-I missed taking a photo of the dish and the only one I could find was on another blog, the dining blog of Kenneth Tiong, who interestingly enough had an awfully similar menu back in December (for a place that supposedly changes the menu seasonally), though he was definitely more critical of it than I. So Kenneth, I’ve linked your photo for illustration purposes with all due credit to you (and I sent him an email).
+I missed taking a photo of the dish and the only one I could find was on another blog, the dining blog of Kenneth Tiong, who interestingly enough had an awfully similar menu back in December (for a place that supposedly changes the menu seasonally), though he was definitely more critical of it than I. So Kenneth, I’ve linked your photo for illustration purposes with all due credit to you (I also sent him an email, and after this post came out, he graciously didn’t decline to have me use it).
 The dish is now plated turned ninety degrees, so the rectangle of 24-hour braised lamb is now in front, with the “Mediterranean vegetables in thyme yogurt and eggplant puree” being in a sort of tangled pile in back instead of the neat rectangle, and the smoldering thyme branch is now off to the side of the plate.
 Loved the flavor combination, especially the vegetables, could have done without the smoke, and the texture of the lamb is just too mushy – I’m assuming the 24 hours is sous vide cooking and by that point the meat has the texture of baby food.
 Wine 6: D.V.
 Catena Malbec 2009 – good wine on its own, but not a great food wine, it’s just a huge fruit and oak bomb.
 Ninth course (yes, 9 in an 8 course tasting menu, plus 3 amuses, so 12, really): seared sirloin, chimichurri, smoked potato puree with an egg yolk and toasted farofa (coarsely ground yuca flour) – good dish, my second favorite after the fish, at least as a whole, it really came together and a nice way to finish.

 So, hmmm, overall I enjoyed the experience.
 I felt taken care of, there were no service missteps once reaching the table.
 For some reason they still ask you to sit in the lounge area and offer you a cocktail when you arrive, there’s no option to just go to the table directly, I watched it happen with everyone who came in, and while some order cocktails, most don’t it seems, so it’s a wasted service step and it’s annoying, especially if you ask to be seated directly and they tell you you have to sit in the lounge and then two minutes later when you’re clearly ignoring the cocktail menu they sigh and take you to your table.
 It’s obviously expensive for Buenos Aires, though these days not so much as it seemed to be a few years ago as there are plenty of restaurants now that are up there in that price range.
 The food, still kind of hit and miss, though overall I think better than that first experience – missing, for me, is a cohesiveness to the plates – there are often elements that while on their own are fine, they just don’t work together, and much of it seems forced rather than a natural flow.
 And, there are a few missteps in execution as well.
 I leave it as recommended, but in some ways, more for the experience than anything else.